kammitama5/kammitama5.github.io/_posts/2017-6-1-Thursday-June-1st.md

   like the Curiosity Rover, etc.

 - His name is Charles Elachi, and he retired last year from JPL as director.
-You can find the article [here](https://www.washingtonpost.com/posteverything/wp/2014/09/22/how-america-turned-me-from-a-lebanese-immigrant-into-a-nasa-rocket-scientist/?utm_term=.e350d7caf3a0).
+You can find the article about his journey [here](https://www.washingtonpost.com/posteverything/wp/2014/09/22/how-america-turned-me-from-a-lebanese-immigrant-into-a-nasa-rocket-scientist/?utm_term=.e350d7caf3a0).

 ## Update